G4bomon/odoo_local/README.md

 sudo chown -R $USER:$USER fleet fleet_vessels config
 ```

-## Demo Data

-The `fleet_vessels` module includes demo data with:
-- 3 vessel brands (Azimut Yachts, Maersk, Sunseeker)
-- 3 vessel models
-- 3 vessel instances with complete information

-To load demo data, the module is installed with demo data enabled by default.

 ## Production Considerations

 This setup is for **development and testing only**.
 For production: